oldfart95/Windows-Whisper/README.md

-# Windows Whisper
+# XWhisper

-A Windows desktop application for real-time speech recognition using OpenAI's Whisper model.
+A cross-platform desktop application for real-time speech recognition using OpenAI's Whisper model.

 ## Features